AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 interfaces are likely to be quite similar to that illustrated here.

 The “glue” between ALS Prolog predicates and C functions is a collection of C functions which defines the interface.
-These are functions (operating on the ‘Cside’ of the interface) for:
+These are functions (operating on the 'Cside' of the interface) for:
 * Obtaining arguments from the Prolog stack (normally used at the beginning of C fuction being called from the Prolog side of the interface);
 * Decomposing Prolog data structures into components;